mspatel927/cs655_passwordcracker/README.md

-# cs655_passwordcracker
+# CS 655: GENI Mini Project - Passwordcracker
 This repo holds the code and instructions for the Password Cracker designed for the GENI Mini Project for CS 655.
+The code can be found in the src directory, and it is divided based on the 3 distinct parts of our architecture: the web server, the master node, and the worker node.
+The corresponding GENI slice for this project can be found at: https://portal.geni.net/secure/slice.php?slice_id=1db6a9e0-700a-4f0d-902c-e24c46128756#jacks-app